andrewmcveigh/cljs-time/README.md

 ## API

-So far, most of the clj-time API has been implemented, apart from the bits that deal with local time(s).
-Some of the parts that don't make sense in clojurescript, such as Java interop, have been left out.
+Most of the clj-time API has been implemented.
+Some of the parts that don't make sense in clojurescript, such as Java interop, and java.sql.* have been left out.

-The majority of the tests from clj-time (that don't deal with local-time) have been copied over, and are passing.
+The majority of the tests from clj-time have been copied over, and are passing.

 [API documentation](http://andrewmcveigh.github.io/cljs-time/uberdoc.html) is
 available.